ciaralynch72/move/README.md

   * As a Site Admin I can prevent unauthorised users from having access so that they cannot access admin content or other users' profiles
   * As a Site admin I can add categories for visitors to search posts of interest to them
   * As a Site admin I can approve comments
+  * As a Site admin I can see messages left by site visitors and respond accordingly

 ## Scope